• Skip to primary navigation

 Instructions

-Share with brown basmati rice or cornbread!
+Share with brown long grain or basmati rice and/or cornbread.

 • Store in a lidded container for up to three days in the refrigerator, or up to three weeks in the freezer.
 Thaw overnight in the fridge and gently rewarm stovetop.